 Broken Glass at a Wedding

-During the set up of our daughter Becky’s wedding reception, one of the 12 borrowed lanterns used to decorate the stage was dropped.
+During the setup of our daughter Becky’s wedding reception, one of the 12 borrowed lanterns used to decorate the stage was dropped (you can see them in the background of the picture above).
 As a result, 3 panes of glass were broken.

 We quickly picked up the broken pieces and borrowed a replacement lantern from our friend who loaned us the other lanterns.
 Then we went on with the wedding reception and It was a glorious time.